 We aim to provide for each child the skills and strategies:

-We cannot cure Asperger's Syndrome, but we will try to help each child to face the future positively through becoming more:
+We cannot cure ASD, but we will try to help each child to face the future positively through becoming more:

-Because we recognise the importance of increasing independence in our students, not one of them is supported for 100% of their time.
-There will always be places in the curriculum where they have to 'do it for themselves'.
+Because we recognise the importance of increasing independence in our students, not all of them are supported for 100% of their time.
+We look for places in the curriculum where they have to 'do it for themselves'.
 The more successful they are, the less we support them.
 Our support is flexible, however; should a student need their support increased or reduced, then we will do that quickly.
 The staff meet and discuss our students daily, so we are very quick to pick up problems and successes.

 We also recognise that our students are inevitably at some point going to find it hard to be members of a very large and busy institution.
 There will be times when they will become more agitated and be less likely to function successfully.
 Base Teaching Assistants are skilled at recognising signs of distress before they become too serious, and are trained to take appropriate action to support the student.
 This might include moving within a classroom, taking a short break from the lesson, or removing the child completely and bringing her/him to the Base to complete work there.

 The staff have the following specialist support from outside College: